 17.4.2.2 Bundled Job Placement—Benchmark A Process and Procedure

 The Employment Services Provider (ESP) receives the VR1840, Job Placement Services Referral form.
-The referral form includes any documentation that will prepare the job placement specialist to better work with the customer, such as medical or psychological reports, case notes, vocational testing, and employment data collected by VR staff.
+The referral form includes any documentation that will prepare the job placement specialist to better work with the customer, such as medical or psychological reports, case notes, vocational testing results, and employment data collected by VR staff.
 The referral establishes the date and time for the Job Placement planning meeting, if known.
+When developing or amending the VR1845A or VR1845B a meeting is conducted in person or remotely.

-The Job Placement planning meeting is held so that the customer, VR counselor, and job placement specialist can complete the:
+The Job Placement planning meeting is held so that the customer, the VR counselor, and the job placement specialist can complete the:

 VR1845A, Bundled Job Placement Services Placement Plan–Part A; and